 ALL YOU NEED TO KNOW ABOUT CENOTE AZUL, RIVIERA MAYA

 Cenote Azul is a picture of untouched natural beauty.
-This water-filled, natural sinkhole is the perfect spot to dip in with its refreshing blue waters (its name, in fact, means “blue cenote”, and it was named after the its gorgeous color).
+This water-filled, natural sinkhole is the perfect spot to dip in with its refreshing blue waters.

-Cenote Azul is located close to three other popular cenotes in Playa del Carmen – Cenote Cristalino, Cenote Jardin del Eden, and Cenote Kantunchi.
+Cenote Azul is located close to three other popular cenotes: Cenote Cristalino, Cenote Jardin del Eden, and Cenote Kantunchi.
 It’s a good idea to visit two or three cenotes since they are located close to each other.
-It’s the perfect day trip from Tulum or Playa del Carmen!
+It’s the perfect day trip from Playa del Carmen!

-Cenote Azul is also known as a natural fish spa: there is plenty of fish that swim in the water, which you’ll be able to appreciate in the absolutely crystal clear water, and when you let your feet dangle in it, they will come to nip on it which is pretty exhilarating (and ticklish!).
+Cenote Azul is also known as a natural fish spa.
+The fish are really easy to spot in the crystal clear water, and when you let your feet dangle in it, they will come to nip on them.
+It’s pretty exhilarating (and ticklish!)

-As many other cenotes in the area, Cenote Azul has a few restrictions.
-Sunscreen and bug repellent are prohibited, as they can damage the ecosystem of the cenote.
+Like many other cenotes in the area, Cenote Azul has a few restrictions.
+Sunscreen and bug repellent are prohibited, as they can damage the ecosystem.
 Be sure not to use any before visiting; if you do, though, you can use the showers on-site to get rid of it.

-Extra tip: Getting a reef-safe sunscreen is a great idea when visiting Mexico, as most cenotes and snorkel excursions won’t allow the regular, and you’ll also want to protect the environment, right?
+Extra tip: Getting a reef-safe sunscreen is a great idea when visiting Mexico.
+Most cenotes and snorkel excursions won’t allow the regular.
+And you’ll also want to protect the environment, right?

 FACILITIES AVAILABLE AT CENOTE AZUL